Installation

 WARNING

-Flashing may cause data loss, be sure to do this step well before proceeding to the next step!!
-You can also back up all the data on your phone if necessary.
+Flashing may cause data loss, be sure to do this step well before proceeding to the next step!
+You can also back up all the data on your device if necessary.

 Necessary knowledge